CromboJambo/mirror-core/models/KHOJ ai.md

-setup both online and local
+setup both Cloud and local; in Obsidian and html app